 He waited a while longer, but he saw no return.
 He got out from under and he went upstairs.
 He laid in the bath and rolled another cigarette from an ashtray collection.
 The mirror steamed and rain drummed the thin glass in the skylight.
 When the water lost its heat, he climbed out, dried himself and dressed.

 In the old room he rummaged the wardrobe and selected a pair of shoes.
 They were almost his size.
 A desert boot painted green.
 He could still smell the emulsion.
 They had not been worn for some time and the paint had flaked and fallen away in places.
 He knotted them and walked around the room until they felt something like his.
 The shadow in the mirror.

-He decided that he couldn’t go to a beach party in flaking shoes, so he took the tin of emulsion and the brush from under the sink.
+He decided that he couldn’t go to a party in flaking shoes, so he took the tin of emulsion and the brush from under the sink.
 He prised its lip with a small coin.
-The brush was stiff with paint and held the shape of a flame or a cornet or a wave.
-He sat quiet at the table and daubed the shoes here and there with his fingers sheathed in one of his socks.
-He thought about things and he wondered if a painted green desert boot was acceptable footwear for scrambling about on the rocks.
+The brush was stiff with paint and held the shape of a flame or a cornet or a wave, so he sat quietly at the table and daubed the shoes here and there with his fingers sheathed in one of his socks.
+He thought about things and he wondered again if a painted green desert boot was acceptable footwear for a new year party.

 The clock read 5:13, as it had done for some time, though the second still hand turned its circuit.
 A series of fireworks started exploding beyond the curtain.
 They were accompanied by distant excited and disappointed sounds.
 The ghost was curled beneath the table whispering words, but he didn’t hear them and didn’t look and so, didn’t see to believe.

 He called a cab, left the cold house and headed to the new year party.